-It seems that vaccination is well-tolerated in patients with autoimmune disorders like psoriasis, even though the vaccine-induced immunity might be diminished in those individuals on immunosuppressive agents, namely methotrexate or CD20-targeted agents.^{72,73} However, real world data suggest that even this sub-optimal reduced response can be effective enough to prevent severe forms of SARS-CoV-2 infection.
+It seems that vaccination is well-tolerated in patients with auto-immune disorders like psoriasis, even though the vaccine-induced immunity might be diminished in those individuals on immunosuppressive agents, namely methotrexate or CD20-targeted agents.
+However, real world data suggest that even this sub-optimal reduced response can be effective enough to prevent severe forms of SARS-CoV-2 infection.

-The most prevalent therapeutics used for psoriasis management include methotrexate, and biologics which target the cytokines such as TNF and ILs.74

-Methotrexate, which is an antimetabolite agent and used in several autoimmune dermatoses including psoriasis, had been showed to impair antibody responses to certain vaccines such as influenza and pneumococcal vaccines.^{75,76} Studies on serologic response to COVID-19 vaccines showed lower seroconversion rates in vaccinated psoriasis patients who were on methotrexate, compared with healthy individuals.
+The most prevalent therapeutics used for psoriasis management include methotrexate, and biologics which target the cytokines such as TNF and ILs.
+74 impair antibody responses to certain vaccines such as influenza and pneumococcal vaccines.^{75,76} Studies on serologic response to COVID-19 vaccines showed lower seroconversion rates in vaccinated psoriasis patients who were on methotrexate, compared with healthy individuals.
 Patients on methotrexate achieve the lowest antibody response after vaccination.75 It appears that methotrexate dampens the humoral immune response, however, the cellular immune response may be relatively intact.
 Thus, despite the diminished antibody levels, a relatively favorable vaccine response is expected.77